asmarguliyeva-droid/EXCEL-PROJECT/README.md

-# POWER-BI-PROJECT
+# EXCEL-PROJECT
-This Power BI project analyzes banking transaction data across the United States, providing insights into customer behavior, transaction patterns, ATM usage, and regional banking activity.
-The dashboard transforms raw banking data into interactive visualizations that support data-driven decision-making and operational analysis.
+This Excel dashboard project analyzes coffee sales data in Ukraine for 2024 and 2025.
+The dashboard provides a clear overview of sales performance, customer demand, seasonal sales trends, top clients, and price fluctuations across different coffee types.